Miscellaneous Class

 With German Spitzes, it’s important to keep up with their grooming, especially as they’re prone to developing infections and problems with their skin if it’s not looked after properly.

-Grooming their double coats will require a few brushes each week to stay on top of keeping them tangle-free and looking healthy.
-The coats are quite thick, making it easy for mats to develop if brushing isn't done consistently.
+Grooming their double coats will require a few brushes each week to stay on top of keep them tangle-free and looking healthy.
+The coats are quite thick, making it easy for mats to develop if brushing isn’t done consistently.

 They do well with most weather conditions which means it’s useful to adapt their coats depending on the weather, aka cutting them short during the warmer months.
 Be sure to do general hygiene and dental care like brushing their teeth and trimming their nails as and when required.
 Small breeds are prone to more dental issues.